 If not and you don’t mind a good arm workout, you can certainly make it in a bowl with a wooden spoon and then knead it on the counter.

-You may also want to invest in a pizza stone or a pizza steel as well as a pizza peel for transferring your topped pizza to the oven and then removing it to a cutting board for serving.
+You may also want to invest in a pizza stone or a as well as a pizza peel for transferring your topped pizza to the oven and then removing it to a cutting board for serving.

 For serving pizza, do get a pizza wheel if you don’t already have one.
 I have one with a 2″ disc, but sometimes that isn’t deep enough to slice a nice, thick grandma pizza, so I recommend you get one with a 4″ cutting disc.